 Figure 4.4 shows the experimental carrier density and mobility data of QW samples and the spacer dependent carrier densities calculated using the model described in section 4.2.
 Theoretical and experimental densities in the Nd > n regime are in good agreement (figure 4.4a).
 Some error in the theoretical densities (estimated to be less than 20%) is expected due to approximated values in the calculations and any theoretical aspects not considered.
 A lower mobility should be expected for thinner spacer thicknesses with a higher Nd since the ionized dopants reside near the well when the -doped layer is placed closer to the well.
 However, these structures show higher mobilities in the range of 83,000cm-2/V-s irrespective of the doping density (figure 4.4b).
 This suggests that screening of the scattering potential is important in the highly doped structure at this concentration.
 In other words, the additional screening in the highly doped structure offsets the additional scattering expected from a reduced d.

 Figure 4.4c shows the density data as a function of spacer for both highly doped and low doped structures, separated by the dashed line, in the Nd < n regime.
 In structures with high doping, the carrier density is closer to the dopant density as expected except for the structure with a 10nm spacer thickness (figure 4.4c).
 As the spacer thickness increases, the -doped layer is pushed closer to the surface.
 This may result in a reduction in carriers supplied to the well since carriers will begin to contribute to the surface states.
-Density loss in the 10nm spacer nm can be explained by this carrier contribution to the surface states.
+Density loss in the 10nm spacer can be explained by this carrier contribution to the surface states.
 From available data (figure 4.4a and c), 10nm is the spacer thickness boundary at which the disagreement with the theory begins to occur in our samples.
 The outlier data point with the 12nm spacer thickness is not understood.
 The 15nm data point of figure 4.4a shows less disagreement with theory as excess carriers were provided to compensate for the loss observed in other d≥10nm samples.

 The mobilities of the structures in figure 4.4c are shown in table 4.3.
 These structures appear to be limited by ionized impurity scattering.
 The 5nm and 10nm samples have high densities.
 However, these densities are not high enough for strong screening effects to dominate over the scattering from closely placed ionized cores.
 The higher mobility is observed for the lower density sample of the two 5nm structures.
 The 10nm sample shows an increased mobility as the cores are farther form the well at this thickness.
-The 7.5nm and 12 nm low density samples show expected carrier mobilities i.e., increasing mobility as the spacer thickness is increased.
+The 7.5nm and 12 nm low density samples show expected carrier mobilities; i.e., increasing mobility as the spacer thickness is increased.
 The 15nm sample does not agree with this trend.
 The decreased mobility of the 15nm structure may be due to a significant reduction in screening at this lowest density.